TechAtNYU/tech-nyu-site/src/public/scripts/bower_components/skrollr/README.md

 With skrollr, you put the definition of your key frames right where they belong (to the element) using a syntax you already know (plain CSS).

-If you rather want the keyframes inside a separate file, take a look at [skrollr-stylesheets](https://github.com/Prinzhorn/skrollr-stylesheets).
+If you would rather have the keyframes inside a separate file, take a look at [skrollr-stylesheets](https://github.com/Prinzhorn/skrollr-stylesheets).

+If you prefer to use JavaScript to define your animations make sure to take a look at [ScrollMagic](https://github.com/janpaepke/ScrollMagic).
+It depends on both jQuery and the Greensock Animation Platform (GSAP) and gives you full control over every detail of your animations.

 Let's get serious
 ------